jakenieto/ocaml-lists/README.md

-# ocaml-nats - Learning OCaml
+# ocaml-lists - Learning OCaml

   This is my 2nd project in OCaml.
 I implemented the a function to compute the power set and set of all permutations of an input list.